migrau/hinosima/README.md

 There are important differences using the SMRTANALYSIS V3.0, since quiver started to work with bam files instead h5 format.
 In this case, the steps are:

- - Convert bax.h5 files to bam
+ 1. Convert bax.h5 files to bam
- - Run pbalign with each bam file.
+ 2. Run pbalign with each bam file.
- - Merge all the pbalign bam files output in a single bam file ([bamtools](https://github.com/PacificBiosciences/PacBioFileFormats/wiki/BAM-recipes)).
+ 3. Merge all the pbalign bam files output in a single bam file ([bamtools](https://github.com/PacificBiosciences/PacBioFileFormats/wiki/BAM-recipes)).
- - (sort/index bam and index fasta)
+ 4. (sort/index bam and index fasta)
- - run Quiver.
+ 5. run Quiver.

-_Installation notes_
+_Run notes_

 Download and install [pitchfork](https://github.com/PacificBiosciences/pitchfork/) Before run the script, the SMRTANALYSIS installation path variable _SMRTloc_ has to be edited.